 Descriptions of the crime scene and moments of physical altercation.

 A high school student who feels restricted by school rules or societal stereotypes.
-It's perfect for a reader who enjoyed 'One of Us Is Lying' but wants a story that reflects the specific pressures of urban life and minority identity.
+It's perfect for a reader who enjoyed 'One of Us Is Lying' but wants a story that reflects the pressures of urban life and the challenges faced by young men of color.

-Parents should be prepared to discuss the school's 'disciplinary' methods, which some may find disturbing.
+Parents should be prepared to discuss the school's harsh disciplinary methods, which include suspension for minor infractions and a zero-tolerance policy that disproportionately affects students of color.
 Reviewing the scenes of police interrogation can help facilitate a conversation about legal rights and racial bias.
-A parent might see their child becoming cynical about authority figures or expressing fear that they won't be believed because of their race or the neighborhood they live in.
+A parent might see their child becoming cynical about authority figures or expressing fear of being unfairly targeted by the police or not being given the same opportunities as their peers because of their race or where they live.

 Younger teens (14) will focus on the suspense and the 'innocent or guilty' mystery.
 Older teens (17-18) will likely connect more deeply with the social commentary regarding the 'school-to-prison pipeline' and the ethical dilemmas of the charter school system.

-Unlike many YA thrillers that focus on suburban secrets, this book uses the mystery genre to conduct a surgical examination of how society views and treats boys of color in educational environments.
+Unlike many YA thrillers that focus on suburban secrets, this book uses the mystery genre to conduct a surgical examination of how society often stereotypes and unfairly disciplines boys of color in educational environments.

 Urban Promise Prep is a strict charter school designed to turn 'at-risk' boys into Ivy League success stories.
 When the school's founder and principal, Kenneth Moore, is murdered, three students with different motives but a shared lack of an alibi become the targets of the investigation.
 J.B., Ramón, and Trey must navigate a high-stakes scavenger hunt for the truth while the police and their community have already decided they are guilty.